Ireland Deprivation Index · Pobal HP Index · Census 2022

 Deprivation and housing — the connection

-The Pobal index predates the current housing crisis but its housing tenure component has become increasingly important.
-Areas with very low deprivation scores (below −15) consistently have private renting rates above 40% and owner-occupied rates below 30% — the overlap between deprivation and housing insecurity is near total at the extremes.
+The Pobal index predates the current housing crisis, but its housing tenure component has grown more telling over time.
+Areas scoring below −15 consistently show private renting rates above 40% and owner-occupation below 30%.
+At the extremes, deprivation and housing insecurity almost fully overlap.

-Areas with scores above +15 overwhelmingly own their homes (70–85% ownership) and have unemployment rates below 4%.
-The gap between the most deprived and most affluent areas in Ireland — visible in the index — has widened since the 2016 Census.
+Areas scoring above +15 see 70–85% home ownership and unemployment below 4%.
+The gap between the most deprived and most affluent areas in Ireland has widened since the 2016 Census.

 Using IrelandInsights as a Pobal maps alternative

-The Pobal HP Deprivation Index was originally distributed through Pobal's own mapping tool.
-IrelandInsights provides the same index data — Census 2022 — mapped at electoral division level across all 26 counties with additional context layers unavailable in the original Pobal viewer:
+Pobal's HP Deprivation Index used to live behind Pobal's own mapping tool.
+IrelandInsights maps the same Census 2022 data at electoral division level across all 26 counties — and adds context layers the original viewer never had:

-The 70-point spread from the most deprived inner-city Dublin EDs to the most affluent south Dublin suburbs is larger than the gap between Ireland's national average and the EU average on almost every social indicator.
+The 70-point spread — from the most deprived inner-city Dublin EDs to the most affluent south Dublin suburbs — exceeds Ireland's gap with the EU average on almost every social indicator.
 The map makes that geography impossible to ignore.

 Explore deprivation on the map

 IrelandInsights maps the Pobal HP Deprivation Index for every electoral division in Ireland.
-Hover any area to see its exact score and component breakdown — then switch to employment, education, or housing tenure for deeper context.
+Hover any area to see its score and component breakdown.
+Then switch to employment, education, or housing tenure for more context.

 ← Housing crisis by area · Average rent by county → · Home ownership rates →